Decision trees

 The questions people usually ask before adopting a CSS system, or after inheriting one with inconsistent conventions and overrides.

-If the same utility group keeps appearing together, it should probably become a named component instead of an ongoing pattern.
+If the same utility group keeps appearing together, it was never a utility pattern.
+It is a component that should be named in CSS.

 Not yet.
 LSCSS is a lived methodology shaped by real project work over time.